hissssst/pathex/guides/tutorials/lenses.md

 which would be as simple as saying `Update first value in collection, which matches the pattern`?

 With `Enum` this would look really terrible.
-I couldn't come up with polymorphic solution which would fit less than 20 lines of code
+I couldn't come up with a polymorphic solution that would fit in less than 20 lines of code

 But with `Pathex.Lenses.some/0` and `Pathex.Lenses.matching/1` this would be as simple as